ytbryan/aka/README.md

 ## AKA - Aliases' Best Friend
 Add, edit, remove and manage aliases from terminal.
+Making it slightly easier to manage your aliases.

 #### how to download and install
 ```